 - Learn About 50 Years of Immigration History at Pier 21

-It’s no secret that Canada is heavily shaped by immigration, and it’s part of what makes us such an amazing country.
+It’s no secret that Canada is heavily shaped by immigration, and it’s a large part of what makes our country unique.
 Pier 21 looks in depth at the stories and experiences of immigrants and is constantly adding to their collection.

 - Take a Drive Through the Eastern Passage ✓